AD Agent configuration variable definitions

 - VerboseLogging - The value is either True or False.
 True ensures that the log contains more information (mostly in the user provisioning flow).
 The default value is False.

 - ConnectionLimit - The value for system.net.servicepointmanager.defaultconnectionlimit.
+This value must be higher than the number of agent polling threads.
+The default is 10.
 The default .NET limit of two concurrent connections is maintained if Okta fails to parse the value of this setting.
-For more information, see here.

 - MaxRetryLimitSleep - Related to circumstances when an agent is unable to reach Okta.
 The intervals during which disconnected agents are not polling Okta become progressively longer.
 When the agent is reconnected, polling resumes at the normal frequency.
 This setting specifies the duration of non-polling ("sleep") intervals.
 By default, this setting is set to the maximum setting of 1 hour in milliseconds (3600000).